From Texas with Love Beef Ribs

 preparation

-➊ Set up a grill with a lid or smoker for indirect grilling and adjust the grill temperature to about 110-120 °C.
+Set up a grill with a lid or a smoker for indirect grilling and regulate the grill temperature to about 110-120 °C.

-➋ Mix the marinade and pour it into a spray bottle, mix the ingredients for the rub and grind coarsely or crush in a mortar.
+Mix the marinade and put it in a spray bottle, mix the ingredients for the rub and grind them coarsely or crush them in a mortar.

-➌ Remove the membrane completely from the bone side of the ribs.
+Completely remove the membrane from the bone side of the ribs.
 Generously season the ribs on all sides with the rub and then place them in the indirect grilling zone of the grill or in the smoker.

-➍ For a strong smoky note, add wood chips at the beginning of the cooking time and every hour thereafter, and spray the ribs with the marinade every 30 to 45 minutes.
-Grill for around 5 to 6 hours, until the meat is tender and falls away from the bone.
-Shortly before the end of the cooking time, mix the glaze and use it to glaze the ribs for shine and to round off the flavor.
+For a strong smoky flavor, add wood chips at the beginning of the cooking time and every hour thereafter.
+Also, spray the ribs with the marinade every 30 to 45 minutes.
+Grill for about 5 to 6 hours, until the meat is beautifully tender and falls off the bone.
+Shortly before the end of the cooking time, prepare the glaze and brush it over the ribs for shine and to round out the flavor.

 Diva Q: "Beef ribs are fantastic.
 Wherever possible try to buy the meatiest cuts you can find!"